Orland Park, Illinois Therapists

 Find a therapist in Orland Park, Illinois that meets your needs.
-Browse our comprehensive list of affordable and licensed therapists in Orland Park brook to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief and more.
+Browse our comprehensive list of affordable and licensed therapists in Orland Park to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief, and more.

 An Overview of Mental Health in Orland Park, Illinois

-Located in Cook County, Orland Park, Illinois is a suburban village near Chicago with a population of about 58,765 people.
-There are many recreational activities that residents of Orland Park are able to enjoy including trips to Lake Segdewick and the Centennial Park Aquatic Center during the summer and the Winter Wonderland Ice Rink in the winter.
-The city is also in the midst of the Downtown Triangle District Project which will give more recreational and economic opportunities to residents in the village.
+Located in Cook County, Orland Park, Illinois is a suburban village near Chicago with a population of over 57,000 people.
+There are many recreational activities that residents of Orland Park can enjoy including trips to Lake Sedgewick and the Centennial Park Aquatic Center during the summer and the Winter Wonderland Ice Rink in the winter.
+The city is also amid the Downtown Triangle District Project which will give more recreational and economic opportunities to residents in the village.

-The unemployment rate of the city is at 3.8 percent, which is lower than both the state and national rate.
+The unemployment rate of the city is at 2.3%, which is lower than both the state and national rate.
 The main employers of residents in the city are the Consolidated High School District 230, the Orland School District 135, and Jewel-Osco.
 The cost of living index of Orland Park is a bit high at 110 as a result of expensive housing, but many residents are still thriving financially.
-The median household income is at $85,802, and the city has a very low poverty rate of 4.3 percent.
-Apart from economic success, residents are able to benefit from lower than average crime rates and high graduation rates.
+The median household income is at $85,802, and the city has a very low poverty rate of 4.3%.
+Apart from economic success, residents can benefit from lower-than-average crime rates and high graduation rates.

 While there is certainly a positive outlook for many of those living in Orland Park, every community has individuals who suffer.
 Mental health issues like depression, anxiety, schizophrenia, eating disorders, and substance abuse disorders are becoming more prevalent in America and are considered the primary cause of disabilities countrywide.
-If you or a loved one are struggling with a mental illness in Orland Park, it is important you are aware of what resources are available to help.
+If you or a loved one are struggling with a mental illness in Orland Park, you must be aware of what resources are available to help.

 The Challenge of Finding a Suitable Therapist in Orland Park, Illinois

 One of the most daunting challenges for those struggling with mental illnesses is trouble accessing mental health care resources.
-Although 20 percent of Americans, which comes out to more than 40 million Americans, have some sort of mental health condition, only 44 percent of adults with a mental illness receive treatment.
+Although 20% of Americans, which comes out to more than 40 million Americans, have some sort of mental health condition, only 44% of adults with a mental illness receive treatment.

 On one hand, there has been a positive increase in the amount of Americans who have an insurance plan and are covered for their mental health concerns.
 However, there are still many individuals who are not insured and state that they cannot see a health provider due to the cost.
-In Orland Park, 5.6 percent of residents under the age of 65 are uninsured, and 15.38 percent adults living with a disability in the state of Illinois report they could not see a doctor due to costs.
+In Orland Park, 5.6% of residents under the age of 65 are uninsured, and 15.38% of adults living with a disability in the state of Illinois report they could not see a doctor due to costs.